sungmen999/CassiaSDKGuideClone/RESTful-API.md

 </details>
 <br />

-To get the list of BLE devices around a Cassia router:
+To get the list of BLE devices around a Cassia gateway:
 ```
 GET http://{your AC domain}/api/middleware/position/by-ap/<hub_mac>
 ```